brewster/dashiki/README.md

 What does it do?

-* allows you to build dashboards that surface data from graphite, ganglia and other sources of time series data.
+* dashiki allows you to build dashboards that surface data from graphite, ganglia and other sources of time series data.

 ## How do I run it?